Frequently Asked Questions

 Additionally, participants with non-combustion resources will be eligible for Option 1 incentives when dispatching in response to EEAs issued by a neighboring California balancing authority if requested or notified by that balancing authority and authorized to respond by the participant’s host POU and balancing authority.
 If two or more California balancing authorities issue an EEA during the same time frame, participants shall prioritize providing load reduction to the balancing authority area in which the participant is located.

-Demonstrated capacity will be calculated based on resource availability and performance during a defined availability window.
-A PDR aggregation may participate on non-holiday weekdays only, or all days including weekends and holidays for a higher incentive level.
-To receive incentives for incremental capacity demonstrated under Option 2, the PDR must have capacity bid at a price no greater than $600/MWh (or self scheduled) in the day-ahead market for at least three consecutive hours between 4:00 p.m. and 10:00 p.m.
+Incremental demonstrated capacity will be calculated based on resource availability and performance during a defined availability window.
+A PDR may participate on non-holiday weekdays only, or all days including weekends and holidays for a higher incentive level.
+To receive payments for incremental capacity demonstrated under Option 2, the PDR must have capacity bid at a price no greater than $600/MWh (or self-scheduled) in the day-ahead market for at least three consecutive hours between 4:00 p.m. and 10:00 p.m.
 For a PDR with a capacity obligation on a monthly resource adequacy (RA) showing, the RA availability and bidding rules take precedence over DSGS.*

 Unlike the must-offer obligation under the RA program, DSGS does not require offering any minimum amount (MW).
 Instead, the DR provider may determine the appropriate amount to offer; this amount may factor into demonstrated capacity if dispatched.
 If the DR provider does not bid (or self-schedule) during these hours, a value of zero will be utilized for the performance calculation.